 5. Give a Sponge Bath

-As for my baby’s cold, which lasted for more than a week, I did 6 things that helped made the cold go away:
+As for my baby’s cold, which lasted for more than a week, I did six things that made the cold go away:

 - Use a humidifer